Story

 The former sitting room is now the area with the fireplace at the far end of the bar.

-On boxing day Virginia was in her bedroom ( we believe it was room 1) when she wrote to her brother-in-law, Clive Bell:
+On boxing day Virginia was in her bedroom (we believe it was room 1) when she wrote to her brother-in-law, Clive Bell:

 ” It is past nine o’clock, and the people still sing carols beneath my window, which is open, owing to the clemency of the night.
 I am at the crossroads, and at the centre of the gossip of the village,”….
 “Then there is a lighthouse (Godrevy), seen as through steamy glass, and a grey flat where the sea is.
 There is no moon, or stars, but the air is soft as down, and one can see trees on the ridge of the road, and the shapes of everything without any detail.”… “ After dinner is a very pleasant time…as one sits by the fire, thinking how one staggered up Tren Crom in the mist this afternoon, and sat on a granite tomb on the top, and surveyed the land, with the rain dripping against one’s skin.”…

 I have been tramping about the country, and dabbling in the Atlantic.
 It is as soft as Spring, and at 10 o’clock at night I sit with my window open; old farmers are saying good night, and calling the weather dirty beneath me.
-How any one, with an immortal soul can live inland, I can’t imagine; only clods and animlas should be able to endure it.”
+How any one, with an immortal soul can live inland, I can’t imagine; only clods and animals should be able to endure it.”

 Virginia’s second visit to The Lelant Hotel was for a few days early in March 1910, accompanied by her sister and brother-in-law, Vanessa and Clive Bell.

-We beleive Virginia also spent the night of Monday 5th September 1910 here, at the end of a walking holiday with Jean Thomas, proprietor of the mental nursing home at Twickenham where Virginia had undergone a rest cure in July and August.
+We believe Virginia also spent the night of Monday 5th September 1910 here, at the end of a walking holiday with Jean Thomas, proprietor of the nursing home at Twickenham where Virginia had undergone a rest cure in July and August.
 In correspondence she mentions spending her last night in Cornwall at Lelant; having visited The Badger twice before, Virginia might well have chosen us again.
 If so, we hope she enjoyed her stay.